Discrete Linear Groups containing Arithmetic Groups: Introduction

-\begin{theorem} Suppose that $SL_3$ is embedded in $SL_n$ (in the ``top left hand corner'') as above.
-Suppose that $\Gamma$ is a Zariski dense discrete subgroup of $SL_n(\R)$ whose intersection with $SL_3(\R)$ is a subgroup of $SL_3(\Z)$ of finite index.
-Then, $\Gamma $ is commensurate to a conjugate of $SL_n(\Z)$, and is hence a lattice in $SL_n(\R)$. \end{theorem}
+\begin{theorem} Suppose that $\SL_3$ is embedded in $\SL_n$ (in the ``top left hand corner'') as above.
+Suppose that $\Gamma$ is a Zariski dense discrete subgroup of $\SL_n(\R)$ whose intersection with $\SL_3(\R)$ is a subgroup of $\SL_3(\Z)$ of finite index.
+Then, $\Gamma $ is commensurate to a conjugate of $\SL_n(\Z)$, and is hence a lattice in $\SL_n(\R)$. \end{theorem}

-We may similarly embed $Sp_k\subset Sp_g$ in the ``top left hand corner'', where $Sp_g$ is the symplectic group of $2g\times 2g$-matrices preserving a non-degenerate symplectic form in $2g$-variables.
-Denote by $Sp_g(\Z)$ the integral symplectic group.
+Here we recall that two groups are called \emph{commensurate} when their intersection has finite index in each of them.
+We may similarly embed $\Sp_k\subseteq \Sp_g$ in the ``top left hand corner'', where $\Sp_g$ is the symplectic group of $2g\times 2g$-matrices preserving the non-degenerate symplectic form $J_g={\rm diag}(J_2,\dots,J_2)$ in $2g$-variables, where $J_2=\left( \right)$.
+Denote by $\Sp_g(\Z)$ the integral symplectic group.